 Add clips to the script

-There are three ways to add a clip.
+This article walks the three ways to add a whole asset.

 File picker